Georgia trooper charged with murder in traffic stop shooting

 At some point afterward, Thompson fired a single gunshot that hit Lewis, killing him, the GBI said.
 The trooper was not injured.

-No other details have been released.
-GBI spokeswoman Nelly Miles said Friday that Lewis was Black and the trooper was white, but she declined to comment further on the case.
+GBI spokeswoman Nelly Miles confirmed that Lewis was Black and the trooper was white, but she declined to comment further on the case.
 Richard Mallard, district attorney for the judicial circuit that includes Screven County, did not immediately return a phone message.

+The Georgia Department of Public Safety said it fired Thompson after he was charged Friday.
+He had been a trooper for the Georgia State Patrol since 2013.

+Thompson’s attorney, Keith Barber, declined to comment on specifics of the case, but said he believes the former trooper “has an excellent character.”

 Sign up for Daily Newsletters